 Broadcasters across Europe are responding to the crisis with new and revised programming.
 For example, some countries, including Ireland, have devised new programming to provide educational support for home schooling and live programming formats have been revised.
 However, the pandemic presents a huge challenge to the delivery of public service media as social distancing measures disrupt staffing, scheduling, and business continuity and place additional strain on technological capacities and resources.

 It is in this context that the project will investigate issues of diversity.
-Findings will be published in Autumn.
+Findings will be published in Spring 2021.